Voice of the Fugitive

-Creation of The Voice of the Fugitive
+Creation

 The paper's target audience were freedom seekers who most often had escaped enslavement using the Underground Railroad during the mid-19th century.
 This era in Upper Canada (present day Ontario) had seen an influx in Black migration, due to the enactment of the Fugitive Slave Act of 1850.
 Article IV, Section 2 of the act specified that individuals who still owe labour to another (such as the enslaved) cannot be pardoned from their labour upon their escape.
 As a result, thousands of freedom seekers, often regarded as "fugitive slaves", had escaped to Canada.
 During the 1850s, it is estimated that between 15 000 to 20 000 freedom seekers entered Canada.
 In their new freedom, Black people settled in cities/communities in Upper Canada such as London, Chatham, Windsor, Toronto, Buxton and Dresden.

 The Fugitive Slave Act had adapted the "fugitive" identity upon Black freedom seekers, criminalizing their fight for freedom.
 With an increasing Black population flowing into the province, some White Canadians were frustrated with their sudden arrival.
 As a result, newspapers articles focused on antagonizing freedom seekers were frequently distributed.
 Through editorials, letters and advertisements written in newspapers such as the Canada Oak and The Hamilton Spectator, freedom seekers were often subject to racist propaganda.
 With a growing need for a Black-owned and operated press, The Voice of the Fugitive was created by the Bibbs.
 The paper was designed with the goals of providing news, identity and strength to the Black community in Upper Canada.
 The paper also provided news about the United States in its relation to enslavement, the lives of Black refugees in Canada and providing details on the groups, organizations and the people who are helping with their transitions to Canada.

 In the first paper printed on January 1, 1851, on page 2, Bibb stated that "We shall advocate the immediate and unconditional abolition of chattel slavery everywhere, but especially on American soil.
 We shall also persuade, as far as it may be practicable, every oppressed person of color in the United States to settle in Canada.”